SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_adc_static_mode/readme.md

 >- The user can configure input selection GPIO in the example application if the default GPIO is work around.
 >- Make sure ADC sample length configured as '1'; otherwise, it will throw an error.
 >- ADC input selection rather than GPIO (like OP-AMP, DAC and Temperature sensor) user can create their own instances and configure them as per other input selection.
->- The user can install up to sixteen instances of the channel, which will execute in sequential order.
-To configure this, follow the steps below:
->
->   1. Install the channel instances.
->   2. Update the **Number of Channel** value in the **ADC Peripheral Common Configuration** section.

  Use following formula to find equivalent input voltage of ADC.
 >